open-component-model/ocm-spec/doc/appendix/D/README.md

    component descriptor.
 5. the final component descriptor is updated in the OCM repository.

-The digest fields *MUST* be calculated during teh signing process and already existing digest fields *CAN NOT* be trusted.
-Resources have to be accessed and a digests has to be determined according to the combination of artifact normalization and digest algorithm and verified against existing digests.
+The digest fields *MUST* be calculated during the signing process and already existing digest fields *CAN NOT* be trusted.
+Resources have to be accessed and digests has to be determined according to the combination of artifact normalization and digest algorithm and verified against existing digests.
 Component version references have to be followed recursively, calculating the digest for the referenced component descriptor.
-If digests fields for resources or component references already exist, they have to be compared against he calculated digest and rejected if different.
+If digests fields for resources or component references already exist, they have to be compared against the calculated digest and rejected if different.

 ## Signing Algorithms